top of page

 respect women more!

-(by birth or preference) are no longer so utterly and completely ignored.
+Let's open the door wide so that women are no longer so utterly and completely ignored. â€‹â€‹

 Did you know that English has over 20,000 words that include what Vivian calls ‘he’ words and that even words for those of us who aren’t men associate us with men?